lizconlan/tasting-notes/README.md

 Allow sharing (on an opt-in basis) of tasting notes

 Better use and storage of location data with the ability to search for events on a location basis

+Should be able to unwatch/delete an event

+Better layout for events to handle the scenario where there are past, present and future events (event archiving?)